Excerpta Latina Barbari: Related texts

 Garstad sees the Excerpta as a transitional work between the bare Chronici canones of Eusebius and the fuller Chronographia of John Malalas.

 The works most similar to the Excerpta are the Chronographia Golenischevensis and the Consularia Berolinensia.
-While the Excerpta survives bascially complete (if only in translation), the Chronographia and Consularia are fragmentary.
+While the Excerpta survives basically complete (if only in translation), the Chronographia and Consularia are fragmentary.
 Their illustrations, however, were completed.
 Structurally, the Chronographia contains the same three parts (based on the same sources) as the Excerpta, but it also includes additional texts.
 Both compilations probably drew on the same earlier compilation.

 The Chronicon mundi Alexandrinum, the expanded version of the Liber generationis used by the compiler of the Excerpta, was also used by the authors of the 7th-century Chronicon Paschale, the 9th-century Anonymus Matritensis and the 10th-century Annales of Eutychius of Alexandria.

 Walter Goffart, discussing the flow of Greek works to Italy or Merovingian Francia, where many were translated in the 6th or 7th century, includes the Excerpta alongside the Frankish Table of Nations, the Book of Synods, the Codex Encyclius, the ruler lists used in the Chronicle of Fredegar and the original model for the ioca monachorum collections.
 The appearance of a Greek text from the east and its translation into Latin in the west in what is traditionally considered the "Dark Ages" is not unprecedented.